jeffpatton1971/pattontech/_posts/2007-07-20-deploying-xp-image-via-wim.md

 1. Open WDS MMC on server
 2. Right click on a valid boot image
-   a.
-Some discussion/confusion on newsgroups that a WAIK boot image won’t allow an install/capture
+   - Some discussion/confusion on newsgroups that a WAIK boot image won’t allow an install/capture
 3. Choose “Create a capture image”
 4. Specify a name/location